Floofies/Skyrat-tg/modular_skyrat/modules/quirks/README.md

 This module should contain any additional Quirks, and their unique dependencies such as new icons and components, which are completely seperate from TG quirks.

 Your added Quirk should NOT distribute it's added dependencies across the folders of other modules or exist anywhere in `master_files`.
 Please implement your changes inside this module as much as possible.
-If some stock TG behavior/implementation is to be overridden, please use the (Skyrat-tg Quirk Overrides Module)[/modular_skyrat/master_files/code/modules/quirks/README.md]
+If some stock TG behavior/implementation is to be overridden, please use the [Skyrat-tg Quirk Overrides Module](/modular_skyrat/master_files/code/modules/quirks/README.md)

 ### Quirk Balancing